Chatchai Paiseetong

 Sanithep Phuprasong (สนิทเทพ ภู่ประสงค์; May 5, 1974 – February 2, 2002), known professionally as Chatchai Paiseetong (ฉัตรชัย ไผ่สีทอง), was a Thai professional Muay Thai fighter.
-He was a two-time Lumpinee Stadium Super Bantamweight Champion, as well as the 1993 Sports Authority of Thailand Fighter of the Year, and was famous during the 1990s.
+He was a two-time Lumpinee Stadium Super Bantamweight Champion as well as the 1993 Sports Authority of Thailand Fighter of the Year.

 Biography and career

 Early career

-Sannithep Puprasong started his Muay Thai career at 9–10 years old.
-Before adopting the ring name of Chatchai Paiseetong, he fought as Ja-Ae Lookchukkacher and trained under his father Kiatmala Sitpraedum.
+Sanithep Puprasong started his Muay Thai career at 9–10 years old.
+He initially fought under the ring name of Ja-Ae Lookchukkacher and trained under his father, a Muay Thai fighter by the ring name of Kiatmala Sitpraedum.
 He would later transfer to the Sityodtong/Payakaroon gym where he would become a teammate of Samart Payakaroon and trained under Kru Yodtong Senanan.
-He would then adopt the ring name of Chatchai Sityodtong in honor of his new camp, but he would later be more popularly known as Chatchai Paiseetong.
+He would then adopt the ring name of Chatchai Sityodtong in honor of his new gym, but he would later be more popularly known as Chatchai Paiseetong.

 Fighting style

-Chatchai was an orthodox Muay Femur stylist meaning that he would move backwards in order to make his opponents come forward into his unpredictable strikes or so he could defend and counter.
-The boxing style equivalent to Chatchai's is the rope-a-dope style.
-While Chatchai had a well-rounded skillset, he was specifically renowned for his ability to throw head kicks from both legs resulting in KO victories or knockdowns against elite fighters like Mathee Jadeepitak or Hansek Prasanthinpanomrung.
-Chatchai would be praised by Thai audiences as one of the most skilled Muay Femur fighters of the golden era of Muay Thai.
+Chatchai was an orthodox Muay Femur stylist which is the Muay Thai equivalent to the rope-a-dope style from boxing.
+While Chatchai had a well-rounded skill set, he was specifically renowned for his head kicks resulting in knockdowns against his opponents.
+He would be praised by Thai audiences as one of the most skilled Muay Femur fighters of the golden era of Muay Thai.
+He was often compared to his teammate Samart Payakaroon and was labelled "Samart 2" by the Thai media as a result of his skill.